jeffmer/DK08Apps/README.md

 Double touch moves between clock faces

-To change Apps, a long touch on the touch screen will start the redisplay the startup menu (see picture above).
+To change Apps, a long touch on the touch screen will redisplay the startup menu (see picture above).

 ### Warning